 You are limited to the vendor’s toolset when you develop an application via Platform as a Service.
 How your client addresses updates, failover, or database management is usually established by the vendor.

 4Insufficient service levels

 Depending on the PaaS offering, your client may need to pay more – or not be able to afford – the service levels they need.
 Thoroughly research the terms of the agreement between your client and the vendor to provide a clear picture of the reliability, availability, and maintenance terms they can expect.

-Businesses access PaaS through a network connection — the speed of that connection and latency are a potential Platform as a Service disadvantage that your clients need to take into consideration before committing to a specific solution.
+Businesses access PaaS through a network connection – the speed of that connection and latency are a potential Platform as a Service disadvantage that your clients need to consider before committing to a specific solution.

 It’s easy to scale Platform as a Service when more resources or features are required, but costs can mount quickly.
-Make sure your customer understands how charges will increase when they increase the resources they are using.
+Ensure your customer understands how charges will increase when they increase the resources they use.
 As a trusted advisor, you may suggest managing workflows to keep costs lower.

 7Not everything is cloud-ready